leonshiyan/leonshiyan/README.md

 # 👋 Hi, I’m @leonshiyan
-### Previously working as security systems technician.
+### A former security systems technician based in Canada.
-### I am currently learning fullstack development using MERN stack!
 ### Learned many programming languages by myself!
 Including JavaScript, MySql , PHP , Java ,C++ and more.
 ### I have always been passionate about technology and problem-solving, so I decided to pursue a career in software engineering!😎